djbckr/dbutils/README.md

 for Strings, Numbers, Timestamps, and Raw data.
 The underlying mechanism uses the ANYDATA datatype.

-The `CONFIG` view displays, as much as it can, the contents of the underlying stored data.
+The `CONFIG` view displays - as much as it can - the contents of the underlying stored data.

 This package is not intended to be a general store for application data; it's